 About the Department

-Our undergraduate program offers students the opportunity to combine study of history and history of science and medicine (including medical ethics, health policy, and medical anthropology) with focused work in a selected area of science itself.
-Many students planning to go onto medical school or into science or health policy are attracted to this concentration, though we have seen our graduates pursue successful careers in everything from law to journalism to jazz music performance.
-Our graduate program aims to train students broadly and flexibly for today’s competitive academic market.
+Our programs: We have one of the largest undergraduate programs in North America.
+Our undergraduate students can combine the study of history of science and medicine (including medical ethics, health policy, and medical anthropology) with a selected area of science itself.
+Our graduate program trains students broadly and flexibly for today’s competitive academic market.
 All students gain expertise in a range of key approaches and areas in the field before specializing in a particular area or time period.
-In the course of their training, many graduate students study with faculty both from other Departments (e.g., History, Anthropology, and English) and other Schools (e.g., Harvard Kennedy School of Government, Harvard School of Public Health, Harvard Business School, and Harvard Medical School).
+Graduate students can also take secondary fields in Critical Media Practice, Studies of Women Gender and Sexuality, Film and Visual Studies, or Science, Technology, and Society.

 Inside Our Logo:

 "Nature by Numbers," a brief movie by Cristobal Vila, inspired by the Fibonacci Series and the Golden Mean: